Perverse Sheaves on the Nilpotent Cone and Lusztig's Generalized Springer Correspondence: Orthogonal decomposition

 Clearly, it is enough to show that $\phi_!\tau^*( \ic_\cusp\boxtimes\ic_{\cusp'}) = 0$.
 This holds if all the stalks of $\phi_!\tau^*(\ic_\cusp\boxtimes\ic_{\cusp'})$ vanish.
 This is equivalent to $\phi_{x\,!}(\iota^*\tau^*(\ic_\cusp\boxtimes\ic_{\cusp'}))=0$ for all $x\in G/P\times G/P'$ by base change.
 In other words, it is enough to show that $\cH^\bullet_c(\phi^{-1}(x), \tau^*(\ic_\cusp\boxtimes\ic_{\cusp'}))=0$ for all $x$.
 Since $\phi_!\tau^*(\ic_\cusp\boxtimes\ic_{\cusp'})$ is $G$-equivariant, it is enough to check for a single $x$ in each $G$-orbit of $G/P\times G/P'$.
 Let $n\in G$ be such that $L$ and $nL'n^{-1}$ share a maximal torus and consider $Z(n) = \phi^{-1}((P, nP'))$, a subvariety of $Z$.
 We must show that $\cH^i_{c}(Z(n), \tau^*(\ic_{\cusp}\boxtimes \ic_{\cusp'})) = 0$ for all $i$.
 Consider the following commutative diagram where $L'' = nL'n^{-1}, P'' = nP'n^{-1}, f: \cn_{L''} \stackrel{\sim}{\rightarrow}\cn_{L'},$ and $E=\cn_{P''\cap L}\times_{\cn_{L\cap L''}}\cn_{P\cap L''} $.
 Let $\ic_{\cusp''} = f^*\ic_{\cusp'}$.
 Hence, $\cH^i_c(Z(n), \tau^*(\ic_{\cusp}\boxtimes \ic_{\cusp'}))\cong \cH^i_c(Z(n), \alpha^*(\ic_\cusp\boxtimes \ic_{\cusp''}))$.
 The map $\alpha$ is smooth of relative dimension $d$ where $d= \dim U_{P\cap P''},$ hence $\alpha^*[2d]\cong\alpha^!$.

 Finally, we apply a special case of Braden's hyperbolic localization: equation (1) in \cite[Section 3]{Br}.
 In the diagram below, we let the multiplicative group $\mathbb{G}_m$ act on all varieties with compatible positive weights.
 Let $e: \{(0,0)\}\hookrightarrow E$ be the inclusion of the fixed point of this action, and let $\ell: E\rightarrow\{(0,0)\}$ be the map that sends every point to its limit.
 Note that Proposition \ref{propeasycohovanish} implies that $\ell_! \ic_\cusp\boxtimes \ic_{\cusp''} = 0$.

-Then hyperbolic localization implies that we have isomorphisms $e^!\cong \ell_!$ and $a_! \cong (b\circ c)^!$.
+Then hyperbolic localization implies that we have isomorphisms $e^!\cong \ell_!$ and $a_! \cong b^!$.
 Furthermore, the diagram commutes.
 Combining these, we see that

 Now, we apply this to the cuspidal perverse sheaf $\ic_\cusp\boxtimes \ic_{\cusp''}$ to see that Thus, we've shown $\cH^i_{c}(Z(n), \tau^*( \ic_{\cusp}\boxtimes \ic_{\cusp'})) = 0$ for all $i$ and $n$, which implies $\cH^i_{c}(Z, \tau^*(\ic_{\cusp}\boxtimes \ic_{\cusp'})) = 0$.
 Now we show that this implies $\cH^i(Z, \tau^* (\ic_{\cusp}\boxtimes \ic_{\cusp'})) = 0$ for all $i$.
 If $\ic_{\cusp}$ and $\ic_{\cusp'}$ are distinct cuspidals, then $\vd \ic_{\cusp}$ and $\vd \ic_{\cusp'}$ are also distinct cuspidals by Remark \ref{rem:dualcusp}.
 By the above argument, $p_!\tau^* \vd \ic_{\cusp}\boxtimes \vd \ic_{\cusp'} = 0$ where $p: Z\rightarrow \pt$.
 Hence, $p_!\tau^* \vd(\ic_{\cusp}\boxtimes \ic_{\cusp'}) = \vd p_*\tau^! \ic_{\cusp}\boxtimes \ic_{\cusp'} = 0$, which implies that $p_*\tau^! \ic_{\cusp}\boxtimes \ic_{\cusp'} = 0.$ \end{proof}